 - Attend the celebration

-At the end, I would like to thank all the people who participated in the discussion and the people who are going to be the part of it.
-I would like to thank Rahul Gautam sir for bringing such important point and not taking things on the face value.
+In the end, I would like to thank all the people who participated in the discussion and the people who are going to be the part of it.
+I would like to thank Rahul Gautam sir for bringing such important point and not taking things at the face value.

-Let me know in case you run a similar center like ours and want to implement the same procedure and also if you’re interested in volunteer work.
+Let me know in case you run a similar centre like ours and want to implement the same procedure and also if you’re interested in volunteer work.

 #ShareTheJoy #ShareYourBirthday #SharedBirthdayCelebration

 Follow us on

 Facebook – www.facebook.com/thesharedbirthdayproject

 Story of The Shared Birthday Project in Hindi – An Unseen Problem – Birthday Celebrations at Orphanages – What Could Be Done?

 The Story of The Shared Birthday Project in English – Is it a good idea to celebrate a birthday at an orphanage?

 Glimpses into a day at The Shared Birthday Project – Divvyanshu Reporting Shradha, Muskan & Divvyanshu’s Birthday Celebration and Song – Aa Gaya, Aa Gaya.
 Halwa Wala Aa Gaya